Azure/AzureAD-App-Docs/articles/en-us/dropbox/sso_configure.md

 ## Prerequisites

-To configure Azure AD integration with Google Apps, you need the following items:
+To configure Azure AD integration with Dropbox for Business, you need the following items:

 - An Azure AD subscription
-- A Google Apps single-sign on enabled subscription
+- A Dropbox for Business single-sign on enabled subscription

-> **Note:**
+> [!Note]:
 > To test the steps in this tutorial, we do not recommend using a production environment.

 To test the steps in this tutorial, you should follow these recommendations: